-- Figure 2.
-This chart reflects average days from dismissal of charges to an offer of admission at each State hospital and a combined State average. - Outcomes: During the reporting period both ESH and WSH continue to be well below the seven day target. - Drivers: The continued positive performance at both hospitals is attributed to staff maintaining clear focus on prioritizing these beds for admissions.
+- Outcomes: During the reporting period both ESH and WSH continue to be well below the seven day target, despite a slight uptick in wait times. - Drivers: The continued positive performance at both hospitals is attributed to staff maintaining clear focus on prioritizing these beds for admissions.
 One caveat with this prioritization is that it comes with a cost in that Trueblood admissions are impacted negatively because of this prioritization.